 On the morning of the second day, we still had not seen the historic center of Amsterdam, so we left our luggage for Viking to transfer to the ship and set out on foot to find the Amsterdam we came to see!
 After a 45-minute walk we found Dam Square, home to the Royal Palace and other impressive highlights of this centuries-old, yet vibrant city.
 We took a relaxing cruise on the magnificent canals to enjoy the city from a different perspective.
 No trip to Amsterdam is complete without a stroll through the famous Red-Light District, but we did it during the day!
 We marveled at the view from the bridge in front of Central Station where the City’s eclectic architecture is on full display.
 Central Station itself is an impressive Neo-Renaissance building which opened to the public in 1889.

-Our ship, the Viking Lofn, was easy to find from Central Station and even though I’ve been critical of Viking to this point, let me just say that from the moment we stepped on the boat until we disembarked eight days later, they did everything right!
+Our ship, the Viking Lofn, was easy to find from Central Station and even though I’ve been critical of Viking to this point, let me just say that from the moment we stepped on the boat until we disembarked seven days later, they did everything right!
 Next post: Beauty on the Rhine – Day One!

 Note: Those of you who read this post via e-mail may wish to go to the blog for proper formatting of photos.